Eurasian Watermilfoil

 Eurasian watermilfoil may also be present at Boatline Bay and at the Lake Temagami Access Road landing.

-The “Natural Resources and Environment” committee of the TLA is researching options to survey portions of the Lake for this invasive aquatic plant.
+The TLA’s “Natural Resources and Environment” committee is investigations options for surveying high-risk areas of the Lake for this invasive aquatic plant.

-Please watch for possible Eurasian Watermilfoil patches, and report any sightings to the TLA.
-First check the “Invasive Species” section on the TLA website, and if the infestation has not yet been reported, e-mail the location (with photos) to temagami-invasives@lists.conic.net.
+Please watch for possible Eurasian watermilfoil infestations, and report any sightings to the TLA.
+First check the “Invasive Species – Eurasian Watermilfoil” section on the TLA website, and if it has not yet been reported, e-mail the location (with photos) to temagami-invasives@lists.sonic.net.